“Each crystal we work with is selected for its inherent beauty and with care is meticulously crafted to radiate light.”

 Lawrence Stoller is an internationally recognized, award-winning artist.
 His work can be found in personal art collections, museums, and large-scale art installations throughout this world.
 Crystal Light and Sound is honored to present some of his beautiful crystals for sale on our website.
 Click here to see Lawrence Stoller crystals.

 He pioneered the art of sculpting spectacular mega-gems, including several of the largest gemstone sculptures in existence.
 His body of work also includes large and small crystal sculptures, hand-held crystals, crystal pendants, custom furniture and custom sculptures by request.

-His work can be found in numerous private art collections and has been featured in shows and galleries in the United States, from Rodeo Drive in Los Angeles to Fifth Avenue in New York, as well as many international shows.
+Stoller’s internationally acclaimed work can be found in numerous private art collections.
+His natural crystal sculptures have been featured in shows and galleries in the United States, from Rodeo Drive in Los Angeles to Fifth Avenue in New York.
+New York is home o Lawrence’s mega-gem installation as well as many international commercial and public installations.

 His museum exhibitions include the Furstman Institute of Mineralogy in Moscow, Russia, the Lizzadro Museum of Lapidary Art in Elhurst, Illinois, the Carnegie Museum of Natural History in Pittsburgh, Pennsylvania, and the Los Angeles County Museum of Natural History.

 Stoller has produced two magnificent art books that illustrate the spectacular scope of his art.
 "Primal Beauty: The Sculptural Artistry of Crystal Works" and "Frozen LightThe Eternal Beauty of Crystals" include his philosophy of revealing beauty by dancing with the light of ancient crystal gems.

 “Primal Beauty” was named a finalist in the 30th annual IBPA Benjamin Franklin Award in the category Art & Photography.